-I've roasted many chickens & this was the BEST one.
+I’ve roasted many chickens & this Buttery Garlic Roast Chicken was the BEST one.
 The crunchy bits of garlic were amazing.
-Low carb, dairy free, paleo, THM S. It has a 5 min prep & 5 ingredients.
+It has only 5 ingredients and takes 5 minutes to prepare.

 It worked really well on the chicken.
 I mixed it with fresh minced garlic and the chicken came out golden brown with crispy bits of garlic covering it.
 Those were the best part.